List of alien races in DC Comics: Catherix

 The Cathexis are a race of alien super-scientists from the "sixth dimension" who created self-aware reality endangering technology.

 Changralynians

-The Changralynians of Changralyn are a race of silicon-based pacifists, they are represented by Broot of the Omega Men.
+The Changralynians of Changralyn are a race of silicon-based pacifists, represented by Broot of the Omega Men.

 Chietain

 Children of Tanjent

 The Children of Tanjent are a psionic race.

 Circadians

 The peaceful insectoid Circadians of Circadia established a joint human/Circadian settlement in the 30th Century known as Pax Colony.
-The best known Circadian representative is Circadia Senius, a Chronarch Research Fellow at the Metropolis Time Institute and a friend of Brainiac 5.
+One of the Circadians, Circadia Senius, is a researcher at the Metropolis Time Institute and a friend of Brainiac 5.

-Chthalonians

 Citadelians

 The Citadelians of the Citadel are a race of sadistic imperialistic clones, whose intellect and genetic viability degrades with each newly cloned generation.
 The former tyrant rulers of the Vega star system are now an Empire in decline.
 The Citadelians use Gordanians and Branx Warriors as their enforcers; they have a limited mastery of Psion technology.